anamba/docker-rails/README.md

 Versioning originally followed passenger-docker, but no longer.

+1.4.3: Reverted base image to ensure we use Node 16 1.4.2: do not use
 1.4.1: Added Ruby 3.2
 1.4: Added Ruby 3.1, removed 2.5
 1.3: Added Ruby 3.0, removed 2.4; Node 14 -> 16